memfault/interrupt/_drafts/offensive-programming.md

 system running in an undefined and unpredictable state.
 Maybe the heap is out of memory, or the system failed to put a critical event in a queue and we've dropped data, or maybe a thread has deadlocked and there is no automated recovery mechanism.
+Some devices don't even have power buttons and need to be manually unplugged or the batteries pulled out!

-On the other hand, you can force a reset to a known state, preventing the device from getting into this undefined state in the first place.
+On the other hand, devices in an unintended state are essentially broken devices and should be reset.
 If the device was out of heap, it likely isn't going to recover and there exists a leak.
 If a thread has deadlocked, it also isn't going to recover.
 Not to mention, running in an undefined state leaves firmware open to security holes and is exactly what we